-Important safety information about sermorelin therapy
+safety information

-At Belle, sermorelin may be offered in compounded form via subcutaneous injections, when deemed appropriate by a licensed healthcare provider.
+At Belle, Sermorelin is offered in compounded injectable form, prescribed when deemed clinically appropriate by a licensed healthcare provider.
+Please review the following important safety information before beginning treatment.

 Sermorelin should not be used by individuals who:

-• Are allergic to sermorelin or any ingredients in the formulation
+• Are allergic to Sermorelin or any ingredients in the formulation

 • Are pregnant or breastfeeding